-On November 16, 2016, the School Board approved several boundary changes for the 2017-18 school year.
-AdditionalBoundary changes are anticipated in the fall 2018 when Loyal Heights Elementary School moves into its new larger building and Magnolia Elementary school opens as a new elementary school and in fallof 2019 when Lincoln High School opens as an attendance area high school in Northwest Seattle and Magnolia Elementary School opens in Magnolia.
+Boundary changes are anticipated in the fall of 2019-2020 when Lincoln High School opens as an attendance area high school in Northwest Seattle and Magnolia Elementary School opens in Magnoliato address overcrowding at Maple Elementary School.
 More information regarding the planning, boundaries, services, and programs associated with these schools will be available through the district website and other forms of communication.